Back to blog

 What to tell your board

 Platform fee + usage-based inference.
-Model costs range from $0.02-0.08 per conversation depending on complexity.
-At 10,000 conversations per month across all tenants: $200-800/mo in model costs.
-The platform fee scales with your tenant count.
+Model costs range from $0.02–0.08 per conversation depending on complexity.
+At 10,000 conversations per month across all tenants: $200–800/mo in model costs.
 Total first-year cost is a fraction of one ML engineer's salary.

 4 weeks to beta with first customers.
 8 weeks to GA.
 This is not a 12-month research project.
 One engineer handles the integration.
 One domain expert writes the methodology.
 The platform does the rest.

 Four layers of protection.
-First, skills define the methodology, so the agent follows your expert's reasoning, not generic patterns.
-Second, write operations require user confirmation (the agent recommends, the user decides).
-Third, field-level restrictions prevent the agent from accessing or displaying PII fields you mark as restricted.
-Fourth, the knowledge base corrects over time: when the agent encounters a false positive, it proposes a KB update so the mistake does not repeat.
+Skills define the methodology, so the agent follows your expert's reasoning.
+Write operations require user confirmation.
+Field-level restrictions prevent access to PII fields.
+The knowledge base corrects over time: when the agent encounters a false positive, it proposes a KB update so the mistake does not repeat.

 Your methodology.
 The skill files encode how your product should reason about your customers' data.
 A competitor can copy the feature.
 They can copy the UI.
 They cannot copy 6 months of institutional knowledge accumulated in your knowledge base across 500 tenants.
 The methodology compounds.
 Every conversation makes the next one smarter.